Run and Leg PT

 Squats - Keep your feet shoulder width apart.
 Drop your butt back as though sitting in a chair.
 Concentrate on squeezing your glutes in your upward motion.
 Keep your heels solid on the ground.
 Grab some dumbbells to make it more challenging and only do a half squat to place less strain on your knees.
 Alternate exercise for squats is the leg extension machine.

-Lunge - The lunge is a great leg exercise to develop shape and flexibility.
+Lunge - The lunge is a great leg exercise to develop muscle endurance and flexibility.
 Keep your chest up straight and your stomach tight.
 Take a long step forward and drop your back knee toward the ground but keep the front shin vertical - do not over extend.
 Want to make it more of a challenge?
 Grab some dumbbells.
-Make it easier on your knees by only going down half way.
+Or make it easier on your knees by only going down half way.
 Alternate exercise for lunges is the leg curl machine.
-Single Leg Calf Raise Hook one foot behind the other and raise up on your toes.
-Make certain you use a full range of motion.
-It won't take long to make this burn.

 The workout: